 The more time I spend travelling with my dog, the more dog-friendly destinations that I hear people recommending.
-Sure, there are some places that are not dog friendly and you shouldn’t (or can’t) visit with your dog (Iceland and Bali being two that spring to mind), but in most parts of the world, there are some wonderful places to visit with your dog, even whole countries in some cases!
+Sure, there are some places that are not dog friendly and you shouldn’t (or can’t) visit with your dog (Iceland and Bali being two that spring to mind), but in most parts of the world, there are some wonderful places to visit with your dog!

 As I’m just one small person (and dog) in this huge world, I asked some fellow travel bloggers to nominate their favourite dog-friendly destinations that they’d visited with their dogs.
 From Australia to Europe, the Middle East to both North and South America, here are their recommendations.
 I hope this gives you some ideas for your next holiday with your dog!